babarrett/g80-9009/README.md

 ### Remaining open questions:

 1. Are the Yang controllers still generally available?
 2. What are the non-power, non-ground pins on the Host connector used for?
+What protocol?
 3. Which keys will still not be sent out the "Desk PC / Workstation" port when using the "Direct" method?
+TODO: now known.
 4. What triggers the buzzer?
+Bad Calc keys, bad macro definition keys, others.
 5. Do the LEDs work without a KVM box?
+Yes for Caps, Scroll, and Num with "direct" method.

 ---